juanmigueldev/restserver-express/README.md

 1. Create a .env file at root level or rename the file .sample-env to .env
 2. Replace the value of each variable with your database information and run the project
+3. For 'TOKEN_EXPIRATION' variable use a correct value according to jsonwebtoken library.
+See docs (https://www.npmjs.com/package/jsonwebtoken)